We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 To do this:

-- Submerge the cup completely in a pot of boiling for 5 to 10 minutes.
+- Submerge the cup completely in a pot of boiling water for 5–10 minutes.

 - Empty the pot and allow the cup to return to room temperature.